-Probably the most well-known language learning app, it has 31 courses for English speakers including all the usual languages you might want to learn, and a few slightly unusual ones.
-Currently, there is a course on High Valerian (the made-up language from Game of Thrones) and also Klingon for avid Star Trek fans.
-However, courses aren’t just for English speakers and there are hundreds of combinations so you can learn no matter what your native language is.
+Probably the most well-known language learning app, it has over 30 courses for English speakers including all the usual languages you might want to learn, and a few slightly more unusual ones.
+However, courses aren’t just for English speakers and there are hundreds of combinations that you can learn, no matter what your native language is.

 It keeps you motivated by only getting you to do five minutes a day, making it as fun as possible with fast-paced games and quizzes.
-They rely heavily on visual aids with quirky cartoons and images to help you remember keywords and phrases.
+It relies heavily on visual aids with quirky cartoons and images to help you remember keywords and phrases.

 Duo Lingo also boasts being scientifically proven to work best for people who have no knowledge of the new language prior to learning.
 So if you’re learning from scratch, Duo Lingo would be a great place to start.

-Mind Snacks is aimed at much younger learners or just anyone that prefers learning through mini-games.
+Mind Snacks is aimed at younger learners or just anyone that prefers learning through mini-games.
 It is very much game-motivated with puzzles and tasks to complete rather than the basic ‘translate each word’ format that many language learning apps take.
 There are seven mind snack apps for each language course, these include French, Spanish, German, Chinese, Japanese, Italian, and Portuguese.
-If these seem a bit complicated for younger kids learning languages there’s also a kid’s vocab app.

 Like Duo Lingo, Mind Snacks would probably work best for people learning from scratch who want to add a bit of entertainment to their language learning.